-However, direct application of existing neural articulated representations to GANs is not computationally practical.
-While NeRF can produce high quality images, its processing is expensive because it requires network inference for every point in space.
-In recent years, many methods have been proposed to overcome this problem.
+However, the direct application of existing neural articulated representations to GANs is not computationally practical.
+While NeRF can produce high-quality images, its processing is expensive because it requires network inference for every point in space.
 Some methods~\cite{niemeyer2021giraffe,gu2022stylenerf} reduce computational cost by volume rendering at low resolution followed by 2D CNN based upsampling.
 Although this technique achieves high-resolution images with real-time inference speed, it is not geometry-aware (i.e., the surface mesh cannot be extracted).
 Recently, a method which we call Efficient NeRF~\cite{chan2021efficient} overcomes the problem.
 The method is based on an efficient tri-plane based neural representation and GAN training on it.
-Thanks to the computationally efficient geometry-aware representation, it can produce relatively high-resolution (128 $\times$ 128) images with volumetric rendering.
-To learn a 3D geometry-aware articulated representation without supervision, we extend the tri-plane representation to articulated objects.
+Thanks to the computational efficiency, it can produce relatively high-resolution (128 $\times$ 128) images with volumetric rendering.
+We extend the tri-plane representation to articulated objects for efficient GAN training.
 An overview of the method is visualized in Figure~\ref{fig:teaser}.
 The contributions of this work are as follows: \begin{itemize} \item We propose a novel efficient neural representation for articulated objects based on an efficient tri-plane representation. \item We propose an efficient implementation of deformation fields using tri-planes for dynamic scene training, achieving 4 times faster rendering than NARF~\cite{noguchi2021neural} with comparable or better performance. \item We propose a novel GAN framework to learn articulated representations without using any 3D pose or mask annotation for each image.
 The controllable 3D representation can be learned from real unlabeled images. \end{itemize}